Skip to main content

 products: {}

-In this example, since no explicit access filter is applied to the order_items topic, it will inherit the default.
+Which means the topic will inherit the default access filter from the model.
 If a default access filter cannot map to a given topic, it will throw an error.
-The proper approach would be to apply an access_filter: [] to the topic in question.
+The proper approach would be to apply an access_filter: [] to the topic.

 default_topic_access_filters can also be applied with an unscoped table reference, allowing for a common field across multiple tables to be applied universally with ease.
-The below example shows how you can apply an access_filter for the user_id field across both the order_items topic and the users topic allowing for a more generalized approach.
+The following example demonstrates how to apply an access_filter for the user_id field to both the order_items and the users topics, allowing for a more generalized approach:

 default_topic_access_filters: